KellyPared/deep-learning-challenge/README.md

 The target variable for the model was 'IS_SUCCESSFUL'.
 The features for the model were all the remaining columns in the dataset after dropping 'EIN' and 'NAME'.
 The variables 'EIN' and 'NAME' were removed from the input data because they are neither targets nor features.
-In the 'INCOME AMT' column, 25% ofthe data is NaN.
-This
+There was consideration to remove Income Amt because in the 'INCOME AMT' column, 25% ofthe data is NaN.
+This could have an effect on the outcome of the data.

 ### Compiling, Training, and Evaluating the Model:

 #### Original Model

 <img width="538" alt="Screenshot 2023-05-07 at 9 37 08 AM" src="https://user-images.githubusercontent.com/40581033/236680835-b4c7f02d-a4da-4c5a-b1a7-a7a01e195e6f.png">

 For the neural network model, 30 neurons were selected for the first layer, followed by 20 neurons in the second layer, and a final output layer with 1 neuron since we are dealing with binary classification.
+The numbers were chosen to try to avoid overfitting.
 The activation function used in the hidden layers was ReLU (Rectified Linear Unit), and for the output layer, we used Sigmoid.
 With the first model I wasa able to get a 73% accuracy.
 However, I was not able to achieve the target model performance of 75% accuracy.